sheltermanager/asm3/src/static/pages/manual/_sources/configuration.rst.txt

 if that field contains a unique string to identify the record (for example, Driving Licence ID).

+The hidden checkbox will hide the field from users so it can no longer used.
+This is usefull when you no longer want a field to be used but don't wish to delete the field from the system, as deleting an additional field from the system also deletes all the data it held.

 Here's a worked example: To add a new field to the animal screen to say whether the animal has been tested for kennel cough, create a new additional field and enter the following values::